 Teachers will make use of diagnostic questioning at different stages of pupil’s learning, including prior to a unit beginning to identify misconceptions, during a unit of work to check these have been addressed and at the end.

-Anchor tasks may also be utilised to enable teachers to observe children’s responses and to prompt further exploration with questioning.
+Anchor/Power Up tasks may also be utilised to enable teachers to observe children’s responses and to prompt further exploration with questioning.